Computer science students explore a broad spectrum of computing technologies and concepts.

 Our courses provide a thorough foundation in the principles and practices of computing, paving the way for successful careers and ongoing graduate studies.
 Our students also learn skills in communication and the scientific, mathematical, and engineering principles that support the computing disciplines.

 The Department of Computing Sciences at Villanova University seeks to provide outstanding education, to advance scholarship, and to engage in activities that benefit society as a whole, in accordance with the University mission.
 The Department aims to equip students with a solid foundation in computer science, and to prepare them for lifelong independent learning and innovative thinking in a constantly changing discipline.
 Its faculty members strive to maintain professional currency and to involve students and colleagues in their research investigations.
 These endeavors support the University mission to transmit, pursue, and discover knowledge in an atmosphere of collegiality in the university community.
 Supported by a liberal arts education, the Department seeks to develop the total person, sensitive to social and ethical concerns affected by the computing discipline and committed to addressing the needs of a diverse and interconnected modern society.

 These goals serve to solidify our vision.
 We will:

-- Continue to offer an accredited BSCS program, which successfully prepares its graduates for careers in industry, graduate education and life-long learning.
+- Continue to offer a well rounded BSCS program, which successfully prepares its graduates for careers in industry, graduate education and life-long learning.

 - Maintain rigor and high standards in the MS programs, seeking to meet the needs of both full-time and part-time students.